Home to 13 of the World’s 100 Greatest Golf Courses*, Australia is the next great golfing vacation destination.

 In 2019, the Presidents Cup is coming back to Royal Melbourne Golf Club (the only club in Australia to host the tournament twice).
 Watch as the tournament intensifies, and play a few rounds yourself in the Sandbelt.
 Relax in the nearby wineries and beaches in the up-and-coming Mornington Peninsula.
 Slip into naturally-heated spring water at the Peninsula Hot Springs, and take a tour of some of the 50 top cellar doors (a.k.a. tasting rooms) including exploring Jackalope, a decades-old winery and luxury hotel.

-Featured offers, including United Australia flights to Sydney or Melbourne
+Featured offers, including United Airlines flights to Sydney or Melbourne

 *International ratings are by US Golf Digest unless otherwise noted